Innovation district: Kendall Square, Cambridge, Massachusetts

+El Poblenou, Barcelona

-Barcelona is credited with creating the first innovation district with its 22@Barcelona Project.
+Barcelona created an innovation district, the 22@Barcelona Project.
 In 2000, the initiative began to redevelop the industrial El Poblenou neighborhood in the Sant Martí district of the city.
 Long the city's manufacturing heart and a production center for textiles, food, wine, construction products and metal structures, El Poblenou saw some 1,300 factories close between 1963 and 1990 and was largely abandoned.

 The 1992 Summer Olympics in Barcelona gathered thought-leaders in the city to begin crafting a plan to redevelop the El Poblenou neighborhood.
 Over the next 7 years, transportation initiatives were created to connect the then-isolated space to more vibrant parts of Barcelona.
 In 1999, this project was completed with the opening of the Avinguda Diagonal (Diagonal Avenue), which connected El Poblenou to the downtown area's business district.

 In July 2000, a unanimous vote by the Barcelona City Council approved the Amended Metropolitan Master Plan for the redevelopment of the El Poblenou area.
 The project was named the 22@ Project, representing a play on the previous urban classification name, "22a", that designated the exclusive use of an area for industrial production.
 According to the City Council, “Thus, 22@ Project is a permit to recover the productive vocation of the old economic hub of the city of Barcelona in order to create a new model of urban space according to the needs of the current knowledge-based society.”